ocbnet/layout/README.md

 <pre>{ 'updateLayout' : function (data) { if (data.force) {} } }</pre>

 Use stored values to redo the layout (do not measure any browser elements).
+In this step you may only adjust the viewport that will influence the outside page.

 <pre>{ 'postLayout' : function (data) { if (data.force) {} } }</pre>

-Optional step to do some tidy up after all widgets are updated.
+Do adjustements that will not alter the outside dimensions of the widget here.
+The other events are called up to three times per layout run.
+This callback will only be executed once after the Layout Manager has decided how to layout the widgets.

 ### Demos